 Unlike Medicare, Medicaid does fund long-term care, such as home and nursing home custodial care.
 Recipients with Medicare advantage plans can make the most of cost-sharing, which involves Medicare paying a lump sum after a provider files a claim.
 The remaining amount is then paid by Medicaid.
 Typically, the rate is determined by the state.

-Being Eligible for Medicaid and Medicare
+Meeting Requirements for Medicaid and Medicare

 In some cases, the recipient who applies for health insurance coverage may find out that he or she is a “dual eligible beneficiary.”
 This term is used to describe beneficiaries who are enrolled in both initiatives, or who qualify to enroll in either Medicare vs. Medicaid.
 The beneficiary will be entitled to receive hospital and medical insurance under Medicare, as well as the maximum amount of Medicaid benefits.

 State residents who accept funding assistance through “Medicare Savings Program” (MSP) may enroll.
 Examples of the services one might get cost sharing or premium relief for include:

 - Qualified Disabled Working Individual (QDWI) Program